 Ramadan - a time when Muslims fast from dawn to dusk every single day of the month.
 It is the time in which Muslims try their best to get close to Allah SWT.
 Concurrently, this blessed month serves as a great opportunity for individuals to strengthen their bonds with each other as they enjoy their iftar (breaking fast) and suhoor (before Subuh prayer) meals together.

-Having said that, here are six food items that I would recommend you to eat during Ramadan not only because they are nutritious, but also because they are Prophet Muhammad (S.A.W)’s favorites!
-Eating what the Prophet (S.A.W) loves is sunnah and thus, eating the following will undoubtedly give you great rewards in this earth and/or the hereafter.
+Having said that, here are six food items that I would recommend you to eat during Ramadan not only because they are nutritious, but also because they are Prophet Muhammad's (S.A.W) favorites!
+Eating what the Prophet (S.A.W) loves is sunnah and thus, eating the following will undoubtedly give you great rewards on this earth and/or the hereafter.

 Prophet Muhammad (S.A.W) said that barley in soup form is good for treating fevers.
-This is true because barley consists of a range of vitamins, minerals and other plant compounds which can help strenghten your immune system.
+This is true because barley consists of a range of vitamins, minerals, and other plant compounds which can help strengthen your immune system.

 Additionally, its high fiber count will serve to reduce your feelings of hunger, thus leading to weight loss.

 Next, eating barley can also lower cholesterol levels because it contains 'beta-glucans which reduce bad LDL cholesterol.